THE AUDIO RESTORATION OF THE WPIX YULE LOG

 As a result of its many years of broadcast on WPIX-TV, the quality of the program (both video and audio) had degraded considerably.
 In addition, since it had been shown in various forms and lengths over the years, the soundtrack had become quite edited, and as a result, seriously compromised.
 Therefore, our 2006 audio restoration is the perfect accompaniment to the video restoration that was previously done in 2001 by WPIX.

-The restoration was a long and tedious process that took us many hours of numerous days over several months to complete: It involved extensive research to correctly establish the original sequence of the six half-hour tracks, as well as all the songs within those tracks; the digital re-mastering of a number of songs that had to pulled from their original vinyl records as they have never been previously released on CD (out of 70 selections on the program, 34 are currently out-of-print, and out of that 34, 12 have never been in print on CD and are quite rare); and a prodigious amount of production work -- especially the segueing of the songs that took painstaking attention to detail in order to exactly duplicate the timing and pace that the original program had.
+The restoration was a long and tedious process that took us many hours of numerous days over several months to complete.
+It involved extensive research to correctly establish the original sequence of the six half-hour tracks, as well as all the songs within those tracks; the digital re-mastering of a number of songs that had to be pulled from their original vinyl records as they have never been previously released on CD (out of 70 selections on the program, 34 are currently out-of-print, and out of that 34, 12 have never been in print on CD and are quite rare); and a prodigious amount of production work -- especially the segueing of the songs that took painstaking attention to detail in order to exactly duplicate the timing and pace that the original program had.

 In this audio restoration of the “classic” 3-hour program, all the missing songs (a total of 18 in all) have been added back into the program, and the six half-hour tracks, and all the songs within those tracks, have been arranged in their original order.
 This was done based on a consensus of various video and audio tapings of the program from the 1970s and 1980s.
 In addition, all the songs that previously had always been aired in an abridged form (a total of 8 in all) are now presented in their entirety in this restored program.
 There was extra time in the program for this as a result of eliminating the old practice of interrupting the music every half-hour for station ID breaks.
-There was even time for two bonus songs that were never included in the “classic” 3-hour version of the program that began airing in 1973: “It Came Upon A Midnight Clear” by the Living Strings (from a medley that had always been cut) and “The Christmas Tree” by David Rose (a song that aired in the original soundtrack from 1966-1972, prior to the advent of the 1973 “classic” program).
+There was even time for two bonus songs that were never included in the “classic” 3-hour version of the program that began airing in 1973: “It Came Upon A Midnight Clear” by the Living Strings (from a medley that had always been cut) and “The Christmas Tree” by David Rose (a song that aired prior to the advent of the 1973 “classic” program).

 It is by virtue of this anniversary year audio restoration, that now, for the first time in 40 years, all the songs are presented uncut, unedited, and digitally re-mastered.
 The WPIX Yule Log has been faithfully restored to its former glory and splendor in time to celebrate its 40th birthday.

-WPIX YULE LOG 40th ANNIVERSARY SPECIAL
+THE WPIX YULE LOG 40th ANNIVERSARY SPECIAL

 "The WPIX Yule Log: A Log’s Life"